JLin37/RedditStormProject.github.io/README.md

 Apache-Storm is a free and open source distributed realtime computation system.
 The system processes large volumes of high-velocity data, which requires Storm to be extremely fast, scalable, fault-tolerant, reliable and easy to operate.
 Storm has the ability to process over a million records per second per node on a cluster, with parallel calculations that run across a cluster of machines.
 It automatically restarts workers or nodes when they die to stay fault-tolerant.
 Storm guarantees that each unit of data is processed at least once or exactly once and stays reliable.

-Storm uses custom created “sprouts” and “bolts” to define information sources and manipulations to allow batch, distributed processing of streaming data.
+Storm uses custom created “spouts” and “bolts” to define information sources and manipulations to allow batch, distributed processing of streaming data.
 With sprouts and bolts acting as the graph vertices, Storm application is designed as a “topology” in the shape of a directed acyclic graph.
 Together, the topology serves the role of data transformation pipeline.
 When the data comes in, it is processed and the results are passed into Hadoop.
 We will look into the topology of the system more in-depth later on in this tutorial.

 Storm was written predominantly in the Clojure programming language, but can be used with any programming language and many use cases.
 Lately, it is popular for realtime analytics, online machine learning, continuous computation, data monetization, operational dashboards and cyber security analytics and threat detection.
 Recent progress in Storm includes, adding reliable realtime data processing capabilities to Enterprise Hadoop, integrates with YARN by Apache Slider for YARN to manage Storm while considering cluster resources for data governance, security and operations components of a modern big data architecture such as Lambda Architecture.